cern-eos/eos/doc/diopside/manual/microservices.rst

 scan_disk_interval   14400 [s] (4h)    interval at which files in the FS should be scanned, by the FST itself scan_ns_interval     259200 [s] (3d)   interval at which files in the FS are compares against the
-                                       namespace information from QuarkDB scaninterval         604800 [s] (7d)   target interval at which all file should be scanned scan_ns_rate         50 [Hz]           rate limit the requests to QuarkDB for the namespace scans scanrate             100 [MB/s]        rate limit bandwidth used by the scanner when reading files from disk
+                                       namespace information from QuarkDB scaninterval         604800 [s] (7d)   target interval at which all files should be scanned scan_rain_interval   2419200 [s] (4w)  target interval at which all rain files should be scanned scan_ns_rate         50 [Hz]           rate limit the requests to QuarkDB for the namespace scans scanrate             100 [MB/s]        rate limit bandwidth used by the scanner when reading files from disk